basacul/GCDCourseProject/CodeBook.md

 (walking, walking upstairs, walking downstairs, sitting, standing and laying) wearing a Samsung Galaxy S II on the waist.

-In the ReadME.txt file of the downloaded dataset you can find further information about what is provided for each record as well as which files the dataset from the source url includes.
+In the README.txt file of the downloaded dataset you can find further information about what is provided for each record as well as which files the dataset from the source url includes.